FAQ

 The Oxbow community has five registered water licenses.
 These licenses will service the 640-acre Oxbow community and the forecasted residential population (estimated to be approximately +/- 6,200 residents) during the communities 15–20-year buildout time horizon.

-From the technical work completed to date, there is no evidence that the development will have any impact on surrounding landowners ground water wells.
 The Oxbow ASP will access water from the Bow River, through either the regional raw water distribution main along Dunbow Road, or a private utility system.

 No individual wells will be permitted within the Oxbow ASP area (reducing the risk of impacts to neighbouring well systems).